ACMAS/ACMAS-Frontend/README.md

 The site part for the project ACMAS.

 ## Usage

-Start server with command python3 manage.py runserver 0.0.0.0:8000
+Install all required dependencies using pip3 -r requirements.txt Start server with command python3 manage.py runserver 0.0.0.0:8000

 ## Executive Summary